Discover how you can save money when moving to Belgium, including tips on cutting your shopping bill and getting the best deal on savings accounts.

 Get advice from the expat community

-While being in a new country may seem intimidating at first, remember that there are lots of other people in the same boat in Belgium.
+While being in a new country may seem intimidating, remember that there are lots of other people in the same boat.

-By attending local expat events or getting involved in forums and social media pages, you could get some great money saving tips, and perhaps make some friends along the way.
+By attending local expat events or getting involved in forums and social media, you could get some great money-saving tips.
+You might even make some friends along the way.

 Dave says: “When you first move to Belgium, try to integrate into the local expat community.”

-“It’s only natural that some things in Belgium will be more expensive than you’re used to in your home country, so it makes sense to get the inside track from fellow expats who have lived here for a while”.
+“It’s only natural that some things in Belgium will be more expensive than you’re used to.
+It makes sense to get the inside track from fellow expats who have lived here for a while”.

 Sell your unwanted belongings online